How to Bring Home a Quality Catch

 One of the greatest benefits of fishing is being able to cook and consume fish that rivals and surpasses the quality and freshness of what you'd find in the finest dining establishments.
 However, catching and keeping a prize fish is no guarantee of such experience, as quality is highly dependent upon post-catch care.
 The following steps can help ensure the quality of your catch.

 - Make sure it's legal and safe.
-Before making the decision to keep your catch, reference the Open Water and Ice Fishing Laws and safe eating guidelines in Maine for the area you're fishing to determine if the fish there are legal to keep and safe to eat.
-A few bodies of water are polluted with mercury and other pollutants such as PCBs, and may carry recom- mendations for less frequent consumption and/or avoidance by certain groups such as pregnant women or small children.
+Before making the decision to keep your catch, reference the Open Water and Ice Fishing Laws and safe eating guidelines in Maine for the area you're fishing to determine what size fish are legal to harvest and applicable fish consumption advisories.
+There is a statewide consumption advisory for mercury and some waters also contain other pollutants such as PCBs and subject to more restrictive consumption advisories.

 - Keep it cool.
 Degradation is a function of time and tempera- ture, so make sure you are able to rapidly cool or keep your catch cold.
 For most of the year, a cooler with ice works best.
 When water temperature is about 40°F or less, a stringer to hold your fish in the water can also work well.
 Even though the water may feel cold to the touch, it may not be cold enough to preserve your catch for lengthier periods of time.
 If using a stringer, be sure your catch is not still alive.